Quasiaffine orbits of invariant subspaces for uniform Jordan operators: Background and preliminaries

 \section{Background and preliminaries}

 We give here some background concerning operators of class $C_0$.
 Let $H^\infty$ be the algebra of bounded holomorphic functions on the open unit disc $\D$.
 Let $\hil$ be a Hilbert space and $T$ a bounded linear operator on $\hil$, which we indicate by $T\in\B(\hil)$.
-The operator $T$ is said to be of \textit{class $C_0$} if there exists an algebra homomorphism $\Phi: H^\infty \to \B(\hil)$ with the following properties: \begin{enumerate}[(i)] \item $\|\Phi(u)\|\leq u$ for every $u\in H^\infty$ \item $\Phi(p)=p(T)$ for every polynomial $p$ \item $\Phi$ is continuous when $H^\infty$ and $\B(\hil)$ are given their respective weak-star topologies \item $\Phi$ has non-trivial kernel. \end{enumerate} We use the notation $\Phi(u)=u(T)$, which is the Sz.-Nagy--Foias $H^\infty$ functional calculus.
+The operator $T$ is said to be of \textit{class $C_0$} if there exists an algebra homomorphism $\Phi: H^\infty \to \B(\hil)$ with the following properties: \begin{enumerate}[(i)] \item $\|\Phi(u)\|\leq \|u\|$ for every $u\in H^\infty$ \item $\Phi(p)=p(T)$ for every polynomial $p$ \item $\Phi$ is continuous when $H^\infty$ and $\B(\hil)$ are given their respective weak-star topologies \item $\Phi$ has non-trivial kernel. \end{enumerate} We use the notation $\Phi(u)=u(T)$, which is the Sz.-Nagy--Foias $H^\infty$ functional calculus.
 It is known that $\ker \Phi=m_T H^\infty$ for some inner function $m_T$ called the \textit{minimal function} of $T$.
 The minimal function is uniquely determined up to a scalar factor of absolute value one.

 A set $E\subset \hil$ is said to be \textit{cyclic} for $T$ if $\hil=\bigvee_{n=0}^\infty T^n E$.
 The \textit{multiplicity} of the operator $T$ is the smallest cardinality of a cyclic set.
 If $T$ has multiplicity one, it is said to be \textit{multiplicity-free}.